KATRIN-Experiment/Kassiopeia/docs/_sources/output.rst.txt

 Using Kassiopeia
 ~~~~~~~~~~~~~~~~

-*Kassiopeia* includes a simple analysis application that uses the :kassiopeia:`KSReadFileROOT` class to iterate through
+*Kassiopeia* includes a simple analysis application that uses the `KSReadFileROOT` class to iterate through
 the step output produced by the `QuadrupoleTrapSimulation.xml` example.
 Its code is available at
-:gh-file:`Kassiopeia/Applications/Examples/Source/QuadrupoleTrapAnalysis.cxx` and it serves as a general example
+:gh-code:`Kassiopeia/Applications/Examples/Source/QuadrupoleTrapAnalysis.cxx` and it serves as a general example
 of using this method.

 In this case, the simulation output can be accessed in a structured way, using the run/event/track/step levels and